A Finished Basement Adds Value to Your Home, Just Not In the Way You Think

 “It’s tough to have that conversation around basement value because sellers can get mad when they find out that square footage doesn’t double the value of their home,” says Dan Jones, a Charlotte-based real estate agent who’s sold over 78% more properties than the average agent in his area.

-Contrary to popular belief, you can’t count your finished basement square footage like you would a room addition upstairs… but you might opt to finish it for other reasons.
+Contrary to popular belief, you can’t count your finished basement square footage like you would a room addition upstairs.
+However, you might opt to finish it for other reasons.
 Here’s what you need to know to make a decision either way.

-What the data says about finished basement ROI
+What the data says about finished basement returns on investment (ROI)

 How home appraisers factor a finished basement into their calculations